ESMValGroup/ESMValTool_Tutorial/_episodes/06-preprocessor.md

 ## Introduction

-One of the key strenghts of ESMValTool is in making complex analyses reusable and reproducible.
+One of the key strengths of ESMValTool is in making complex analyses reusable and reproducible.
 But that doesn't mean everything in ESMValTool needs to be complex.
 Sometimes, the biggest challenge is in keeping things simple.
 You probably know the 'warming stripes' visualization by Professor Ed Hawkins.
 On